-As a patent agent and technical advisor at the Chicago office of Hahn Loeser, Dr. Jacquiau assists in all aspects of the firm’s patent practice, including patent prosecution and litigation.
-He utilizes his scientific and patent agent background across a variety of technologies, particularly in bioengineering, biochemistry, molecular biology and microbiology.
+As a patent agent and technical advisor, Hervé Jacquiau, Ph.D., assists in all aspects of the firm’s patent practice, including patent prosecution and litigation.
+His background covers a variety of technologies, particularly biotechnology, bioengineering, biochemistry, molecular biology and microbiology.

 - Patents – Biosensor Materials and Methods (co-inventor), United States Patent Approved (US 6,849,442 B1), Feb.
 1, 2005

-University of Manchester Institute of Science and Technology, M.S. in bioreactor systems, 1995.
-Honors and activities: Goodwill Ambassadorial Scholarship of the Rotary International, recipient
+University of Manchester Institute of Science and Technology, M.S., Bioreactor Systems, 1995.

-Paris XII University, University Institute of Technology, D.U.T. in Food and Biological Industries, 1992
+Paris XII University, University Institute of Technology, D.U.T., Food and Biological Industries, 1992

 U.S. Patent and Trademark Office (Registration Number: 64976)